smnorris/bcfishpass/docs/index.rst

 bcfishpass
 =================================

-``bcfishpass`` is a collection of scripts to create and maintain an aquatic connectivity / fish passage database for British Coloumbia.
+``bcfishpass`` is a collection of scripts to create and maintain an aquatic connectivity / fish passage database for British Columbia.

 The generated ``bcfishpass`` database: